tsengia/tsengia.github.io/_posts/2023-03-12-iot-dashboard-migration.md

 4. Try clicking the different colors to change the light colors
 5. Press the red "X" on the top right of an Intersection to delete it

+Below are links to the demo application and the source code.
 <div class="note" >
   Demo link: <a href="https://main.d357xgwrfyl7b5.amplifyapp.com/" >https://main.d357xgwrfyl7b5.amplifyapp.com/</a><br />
   Source code repository: <a href="https://github.com/tsengia/intersection-dashboard" >tsengia/intersection-dashboard on GitHub</a>
 </div>

 # Background
 This article is reusing the front end of a web-app that I created a few months ago for [my capstone project at Penn State](https://sites.psu.edu/lfshowcasefa22/2022/12/07/cellular-based-iot-using-onem2m-testing-for-conformance/).
-Part of this capstone project involved creating a web dashboard to control some LEDs using the <a href="https://www.onem2m.org/">oneM2M</a> IoT protocol.
-I also had to program a Thingy:91 to communicate with a backend server known as the oneM2M CSE.
-But for this article I am replacing oneM2M with AWS AppSync.
+Part of this capstone project involved creating a web dashboard to control IoT devices using <a href="https://www.onem2m.org/">oneM2M</a>.
+These IoT devices communicated with a backend server known as the oneM2M CSE.

+In this article I am replacing oneM2M with AWS AppSync.

 If you're still curious about oneM2M and my work with IoT devices, you can checkout the original capstone project on [Penn State's Learning Factory website](https://sites.psu.edu/lfshowcasefa22/2022/12/07/cellular-based-iot-using-onem2m-testing-for-conformance/).